2023 Best Value Child Development & Family Studies Schools in the Southwest Region

 OSU undergraduate students pay an average of $24,764 in tuition and fees each year.
 While working on their degree, human development majors at OSU accumulate an average of around $25,250 in student debt.
 This translates to an average monthly loan payment of $315, based on a 10-year repayment plan.

-As a testament to the quality of education it offers, OSU also is in the top 15% of our Best Child Development & Family Studies Schools in the Southwest Region ranking.
+In addition to its great value ranking, OSU is in the top 15% of all schools on our Best Child Development & Family Studies Schools in the Southwest Region list.

-Texas Tech undergraduate students pay an average of $24,121 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Texas Tech are $24,121 per year.
 On average, human development graduates from Texas Tech take out $25,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $212, assuming that the borrower is on a 10-year repayment plan.

-El Paso Community College did quite well in this year’s ranking of the best value schools for human development and family studies students.
-It came in at #6 on the list.
-Located in the city of El Paso, El Paso Community College is a public college with a very large student population.
+El Paso Community College came in at #6 in this year’s edition of the Best Value Child Development & Family Studies Schools in the Southwest Region ranking.
+Located in the city of El Paso, El Paso Community College is a public college with a fairly large student population.

 With a ranking of #7, University of Houston did quite well on this year’s best value schools for human development and family studies students.
-Located in the city of Houston, UH is a public school with a fairly large student population.
+Located in the large city of Houston, UH is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UH are $21,891 per year.
 On average, human development graduates from UH take out $20,500 in student loans while working on their degree.